Interpretability and Generalization Bounds for Learning Spatial Physics: Abstract

 \section{Abstract}

-While there are many applications of ML to scientific problems that \emph{look} promising, visuals can be deceiving.
-For scientific applications, actual quantitative accuracy is crucial.
-This work applies the rigor of numerical analysis for differential equations to machine learning by specifically quantifying the accuracy of applying different ML techniques to the elementary 1D Poisson differential equation.
-Beyond the quantity and discretization of data, we identify that the function space of the data is critical to the generalization of the model.
-We prove generalization bounds and convergence rates under finite data discretizations and restricted training data subspaces by analyzing the training dynamics and deriving optimal parameters for both a white-box differential equation discovery method and a black-box linear model.
-The analytically derived generalization bounds are replicated empirically.
-Similar lack of generalization is empirically demonstrated for deep linear models, shallow neural networks, and physics-specific DeepONets and Neural Operators.
-We theoretically and empirically demonstrate that generalization to the true physical equation is \emph{not} guaranteed in each explored case.
-Surprisingly, we find that different classes of models can exhibit opposing generalization behaviors.
-Based on our theoretical analysis, we also demonstrate a new mechanistic interpretability lens on scientific models whereby Green's function representations can be extracted from the weights of black-box models.
-Our results inform a new cross-validation technique for measuring generalization in physical systems.
-We propose applying it to the Poisson equation as an evaluation benchmark of future methods.
+While there are many applications of machine learning (ML) to scientific problems that \emph{look} promising during training, achieving low training error does not guarantee convergence to the correct physics or generalization beyond the span of the training set.
+Using numerical analysis techniques, we rigorously quantify the accuracy, convergence rates, and generalization bounds of certain ML models applied to linear differential equations (DEs) for parameter discovery or forward problem solving.
+Beyond the quantity and discretization of data, we identify that the {function space} of the data is critical to the generalization of the model.
+A similar lack of generalization is empirically demonstrated for commonly used models, including physics-specific techniques.
+Counterintuitively, we find that different classes of models can exhibit opposing generalization behaviors.
+Based on our theoretical analysis, we also introduce a new mechanistic interpretability lens on scientific models whereby Green's function representations can be extracted from the weights of black-box models.
+Our results inform a new cross-validation technique for measuring generalization in physical systems, which can serve as a benchmark.